CartoDB/carto-vl/docs/guides/08-introduction-to-image-files.md

 The placement and alignment of image markers is controlled using the `symbolPlacement` property.
 By default, image markers are bottom-aligned meaning the marker arrow points to the original feature's location.

-If that is not the desired placement, you can modify with the `symbolPlacement` property which accepts one of two default constants (`align_bottom` or `align_center`) or a placement expression (TODO link to reference).
+If that is not the desired placement, you can modify with the `symbolPlacement` property which accepts one of two default constants (`align_bottom` or `align_center`) or a placement expression.

 ```js
 symbolPlacement: align_bottom